Patentscope

-PATENTSCOPE is a global patent database and search system developed and maintained by the World Intellectual Property Organization.
-It provides free and open access to a vast collection of international patent documents, including patent applications, granted patents, and related technical information.
+Patentscope is a global patent database and search system developed and maintained by the World Intellectual Property Organization.
+It provides free and open access to a vast collection of international patent documents, including patent applications, granted patents, and related technical information, as well as a limited coverage of non-patent literature.

 History

-In 2001, WIPO launched PATENTSCOPE as an online service to provide free access to international patent documents.
+In 2001, WIPO launched Patentscope as an online service to provide free access to international patent documents.
 The database initially focused on the Patent Cooperation Treaty (PCT) applications, which are international patent applications filed under the PCT system.
 In 2008, it was transformed into a search system for not only published PCT applications, but also national and regional patent collections.
 In 2009 it counted with 9 data collections.
-In 2013, with the addition of the United States Patent and Trademark Office (USPTO) and China’s national patent collections the database past the 30 million record mark.
+In 2013, with the addition of the United States Patent and Trademark Office (USPTO) and China's national patent collections the database past the 30 million record mark.

 In 2014, Espacenet, Patentscope and Depatisnet were the main multinational patent databases offered by patent authorities which are available to the public free of charge.

-Chemical search was made available in 2016, allowing non-chemists to also search for chemical information.
+Chemical search was made available in 2016, allowing non-chemists to search for chemical compounds, with options such as exact structure search, substructure search and Markush search.

-Over the years, the scope of PATENTSCOPE expanded to include additional patent collections from various countries and regions, making it a global resource for patent information.

-In 2018, WIPO implemented an AI tool for translating patent documents held in PATENTSCOPE.
+In 2018, WIPO implemented an AI tool for translating patent documents held in Patentscope.

-In 2020, during COVID-19 pandemic, WIPO launched a new search functionality to facilitate the location and retrieval of information useful to develop new technologies that could fight against the pandemic.
+In 2020, during the COVID-19 pandemic, WIPO launched a new search functionality to facilitate the location and retrieval of information useful to develop new technologies that could fight against the pandemic.

 As of June 2023, the database included 111 million patents documents, including 4.6 millions published international patent applications.

-Features and functionalities

-PATENTSCOPE offers a range of features and functionalities to assist users in searching and retrieving patent-related information.
-Some of the key features of the database include:
+Over the years, Patentscope's coverage expanded to include additional patent collections from various countries and regions, making it a global resource for patent information.

+Content

+Patentscope provides access to published international patent applications filed under the Patent Cooperation Treaty, together with patent document collections contributed by participating national and regional intellectual property offices.
+The database includes bibliographic data, full-text documents where available, images, legal status information for international applications, and selected non-patent literature incorporated through agreements with scientific publishers and organizations.

+Search